-See the Pennsylvania Personal Income Tax Guide (PA PIT), Chapter 16, Pass Through Entities, for additional information on the adjustments required and the proper classification of income.
+See the PA Personal Income Tax Guide - Pass Through Entities section for additional information on the adjustments required and the proper classification of income.

-If the estate or trust is an owner in a PA S corporation, the PA S corporation must provide the PA-20S/PA-65 Schedule RK-1 or NRK-1.
+If the estate or trust is an owner in a PAS corporation, the PAS corporation must provide the PA-20S/PA-65 Schedule RK-1 or NRK-1.
 The federal Form 1120S Schedule K-1 is not an acceptable substitute.